zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 ## Glossary

-**Active status**: A setting that shows whether a user account is currently in use.
-When active, users can log in and use Zudello.
-When inactive, users can't access the system.
+**Active status**: A setting that shows whether records such as items or suppliers.
+When active, records can be selected on documents.
+Inactive records will now show as available for selection.

 **Approval flow**: The step-by-step path a document takes to get approved, showing who needs to approve it and in what order.